 Associate Professor of theology Marti Jewell, D.Min., helped me finish off my degree with a class on theological reflection which

 was a perfect ending to my experience at University of Dallas.
 I felt safe in their

 hands as I explored new ideas and grew into my new identity as a lay ecclesial minister.

-How has your experience at the Neuhoff School of Ministry shaped you personally and/or
+How has your experience at the Neuhoff Institute for Ministry & Evangelization shaped

 LW: My own faith and knowledge have deepened considerably through my studies.
 Theological